For a complete reference list (with explanations) of camera settings in both the camera and app, please see Camera Settings Reference.

 (This information is from camera test team member Elizabeth Swoope)

 I'm often asked about my settings, so I thought that I’d post an example.
-These are the settings that I use for all my cameras except for a three that are on feeders.
+These are the settings that I use for all my cameras except for three that are on feeders.
 Feeder cameras are set with trigger intervals of from 2 to 5 minutes.

 - Camera Description: displays on the app home page.
 By default, it’s the camera model.
 I use two-digit numbers to start my descriptions to help me order the cameras the way I want them.